Hevsy/cfn-finance-pipeline/README.md

 Upon successful creation of the stack, the AWS CodePipeline pipeline will be set up for you, and you can begin using it to implement a continuous delivery release process for AWS CloudFormation stacks.

-## License
-This CloudFormation template is licensed under the Apache 2.0 License.
-See the LICENSE file for more information.